RegardsOss/regards-backend/rs-microservice/rs-microservice.md

   mvn archetype:generate
   ```

-  choosing the right archetype(fr.cnes.regards.microservices:microservice-archetype) and answering the question or
+  choosing the right archetype(fr.cnes.regards.microservices:microservice-archetype).

+  Once you have run the `mvn archetype:generate` command.
+You will have many archetype proposed to you, under the format `number: [local|remote] -> archetype_group_id:archetype_artifact_id (archetype_description)` find the line `X: local -> fr.cnes.regards.microservices:microservice-archetype (Microservice creation archetype)` and enter `X` where X is the actual number of the microservice creation archetype.

   ```bash
   mvn archetype:generate \